Savestate2A03/NTSCPong_MSP430G2553/README.txt

 responses.
 Kind critizism is greatly apperciated though.

-Thank you for your time an interest!
+Thank you for your time and interest!

 if you want to email me: